CritiqApp/laravel-head-manifest/README.md

 **Note:** Depending on your project structure, this may not work right away.
 I recommend reading up on how Laravel's routing system works (notably namespaces in the `RouteServiceProvider`).
 It's not essential to create your own `HeadManifestController`, you may instead route to the `LaravelHeadManifestController` class directly.

 ## Why this project?
 SPA apps don't always work well with our robot friends (Google crawlers, Facebook/Slack/Discord/etc unfurling, and many, many more).
-The goal of this project is to provide a way to elegantly define your head data for use in SPA contexts without sacrifing the benefits of page-specific metadata.
+The goal of this project is to provide a way to elegantly define your head data for use in SPA contexts without sacrificing the benefits of page-specific metadata.